 The threshold for reporting child protection incidents, disclosures, concerns or suspicions has been set deliberately low by the joint protocol PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.
-This protocol focuses on Four Critical Actions (refer to Child Abuse Support Resource 1) that all our school staff must take if they form a suspicion or reasonable belief that child abuse has occurred, or that a child is at risk of suffering abuse.
+This protocol focuses on Four Critical Actions that all our school staff must take if they form a suspicion or reasonable belief that child abuse has occurred, or that a child is at risk of suffering abuse.